Centerpin Fishing For Salmon: Guide Tips and Tricks

 Anglers centerpin fishing for salmon on the salmon river NY

-I have seen Salmon will run up creeks so small I could jump across them, or they will run up river hundreds of feet wide.
-Centerpin fishing is great in any river wider than 15 feet.
+I have seen Salmon run up creeks so small I could jump across them.
+I’ve also seen them run up rivers that are hundreds of feet wide.
+I think Centerpin fishing is great in any river wider than 15 feet.

 Under the right conditions, you could even fish for salmon in small creeks that are only 5 to 10 feet wide as long as there is some current to move the float and enough depth.

 Centerpin fishing is very effective in slow-moving water as well as very fast water.
-Due to the leader setup and the float, the best rivers for Centerpin fishing are 3 feet deep up to about 12 feet deep.
+Due to the leader setup and the float, the best spot in any river for Centerpin fishing are 3 feet deep up to about 12 feet deep.

-It’s difficult to Centerpin fish for salmon in shallow water under 3 feet deep since the float will be too close to the bait and to the salmon.
-If you encounter a river that is very shallow, or the salmon are in very shallow sections, it’s best to use the advanced bottom bouncing method I discuss on my Bottom Bouncing page.
+It’s difficult to Centerpin fish for salmon in shallow water under three feet deep since the float will be too close to the bait, which can spook the salmon.

 The Centerpin Reel